NickLediet/awesome-resources/README.md

 # awesome-resources
-A collection of useful tools, links and Articles for myself
+A collection of useful tools, links and Articles for myself.

+If you have something cool to add just submit a PR and feel free to add

 ## Python
 - [Kite](https://kite.com/blog/vscode): Smarter code completion for Python